-The diluted loss per share reflects the basic loss per share, since the effects of potentially dilutive securities are anti-dilutive.
-For the periods included in these financial statements the Group was loss-making in all periods, therefore, anti-dilutive instruments are excluded in the calculation of diluted weighted average number of ordinary shares outstanding, including the outstanding equity awards of up to 1,137,000 ordinary shares and 1,137,000 warrants issuable under the earn-out arrangements, and the 9,929,139 warrants issued in 2020 and outstanding as of December 31, 2020.
+For 2020, the diluted loss per share reflects the basic loss per share since the effects of potentially dilutive securities are anti-dilutive.
+In 2020 and 2019, the Group was loss-making, therefore, anti-dilutive instruments are excluded in the calculation of diluted weighted average number of ordinary shares outstanding, including the outstanding equity awards of up to 1,137,000 ordinary shares and 1,137,000 warrants issuable under the earn-out arrangements, and the 9,929,139 warrants issued in 2020 and outstanding as of December 31, 2020.
 These warrants and options could potentially dilute basic earnings per share in the future.

-18. Related parties
+22. Related parties